America at the Crossroads: The neoconservative legacy

-The fact that the Bush administration took a 'Leninist' (short-term, forceful) view of the End of History instead of Fukuyama's 'Marxist' (long-term, gradual) teleology - a metaphor used by Ken Jowitt and endorsed by Fukuyama- made them overly optimistic.
+The fact that the Bush administration took a 'Leninist' (short-term, forceful) view of the End of history instead of Fukuyama's 'Marxist' (long-term, gradual) teleology – a metaphor used by Ken Jowitt and endorsed by Fukuyama- made them overly optimistic.
 He also criticises the overly skeptic view of the 'international community' in instances like the Iraq War or the Kyoto Protocol.

-Threat, Risk, and Preventive War
+Threat, risk, and preventive war

 Fukuyama here discusses the policy responses of the Bush Administration to 9/11 and critiques them.
-He argues the threat perception of Islamic extremism/jihadism put together with WMDs made them miscalculate the actual threat, because - he believes - the chance that non-state actors could acquire them is small and that only a small number of Muslims would support jihadi terrorism and that suicide terrorism is not inherent to Islam as a religion, but because of the process of modernisation that the Greater Middle East and Muslim minorities in Europe are confronted with in which alienated Muslims struggle about their identity (as posited by Olivier Roy and Gilles Kepel).
+He argues the threat perception of Islamic extremism/jihadism put together with WMDs made them miscalculate the actual threat, because – he believes – the chance that non-state actors could acquire them is small and that only a small number of Muslims would support jihadi terrorism and that suicide terrorism is not inherent to Islam as a religion, but because of the process of modernisation that the Greater Middle East and Muslim minorities in Europe are confronted with in which alienated Muslims struggle about their identity (as posited by Olivier Roy and Gilles Kepel).
 Fukuyama thus advises smaller scale military activities and "a battle for hearts and minds" of Muslims instead of 'World War IV' or 'Clash of Civilizations' rhetoric.
 Fukuyama also states there were several alternative cases for the Iraq War (other than WMDs, an al-Qaida connection or democracy promotion), such as the untenability of the sanctions regime or arguing it was a global public good to prevent the nuclear proliferation of the Middle East.
 These were not used, Fukuyama claims.
-Instead, the Bush Administration outlined a policy of 'preemption' - however, Fukuyama claims the Iraq War was rather a war of prevention, where a lot of mistakes can be made (as he cites Ken Jowitt):
+Instead, the Bush Administration outlined a policy of 'preemption' – however, Fukuyama claims the Iraq War was rather a war of prevention, where a lot of mistakes can be made (as he cites Ken Jowitt):

 Then Fukuyama asks whether there was justified risk, which he argues there was not because the Bush Administration had far overrated Saddam Hussein's capability to acquire WMDs and wouldn't give credit to UN inspection estimates or US intelligence findings.

-American Exceptionalism and International Legitimacy
+American exceptionalism and international legitimacy

-The author focuses on the problem of "American exceptionalism" - a form of US-centrism - which had made the Bush Administration blind to world public opinion and the structural anti-Americanism in the international system, Fukuyama writes.
+The author focuses on the problem of "American exceptionalism" – a form of US-centrism – which had made the Bush Administration blind to world public opinion and the structural anti-Americanism in the international system, Fukuyama writes.